ACFT Results

 Form Requirements: Full extension at top, chest to ground, hands released

-Enter the number of proper form hand-release push-ups you completed in 2 minutes.
+Enter the number of proper form hand release push ups you completed in 2 minutes.
 The count must be between 10-60 repetitions.

 Measures strength, endurance, and agility needed for moving quickly under load, rescuing casualties, and moving under fire.